 Upon closing of the Incentive Program, the Company received gross proceeds of \$172,500 from the exercise of 2,300,000 share purchase warrants, of which 300,000 were exercised by insiders of the Company.
 The exercising warrant holders received 2,300,000 Incentive Warrants.
+All of the incentive warrants expired unexercised in July 2019.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the three months ended May 31, 2019 and 2018
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2019 and 2018